godak9/Final_Project/README.md

 - Activity: This column will need to be cleaned and labels will need to be created for the various different acitvites.
 We will make dummies from these variables for the machine learning model.
 - Name: The original data is being used to fill in "Unnamed 9" which we renmaed "Sex".
 The "Name" column will be renamed "Number of Victims" and have the label "I" for individual "M" for multiple of "U" for unknown.
 We will make dummies from these variables for the machine learning model.
 - Sex: Rennamed from "Unnamed: 9", either "M" for male, "F" for female, or "U" for unknown.
 We will make dummies from these variables for the machine learning model.
-- Injury: Right now it is a mess and we narrowed it down to either "Y" for injury or "N" for no injury.
-I think we will change this to be a scale where 0 is no injury, 1 is a mild injury(sratches, bruises), 2 is a moderate injury(lacerations), 3 is a severe injury (limbs bitten off), and 4 is a fatal injury.
+- Injury: Narrowed it down to either "Y" for injury or "N" for no injury.
+Might be changed later to a scale where 0 is no injury, 1 is a mild injury(sratches, bruises), 2 is a moderate injury(lacerations), 3 is a severe injury (limbs bitten off), and 4 is a fatal injury.
 Clearly, this column is repetative for fatality predicition, but it could contain good data for presentation purposes.
-- Fatal(Y/N): This is our target variable.
-This will be encoded for machine leanring.
+- Fatal(Y/N): Our target variable.
+Will be encoded for machine leanring.
-- Species: We will make dummies from this column for the machine learning process.
+- Species: Made dummies from this column for the machine learning process.
 I predict that species of shark will have a high impact on fatality.
 If every specieis is made into its own individual feature we could point to which shark is the most deadly.